unbndgroup/platform-technical-test/README.md

 - Security
 - Anti-fragility

 The documentation is as important as the code.
 We are looking to understand why you chose a certain solution and what trade offs it has.
-Be prefered to answer any question about your solution at the next interview stage.
+Be prepared to answer any question about your solution at the next interview stage.